-Abstract- Civics education services as a tool to increase knowledge and participation of students in their community.
-The role of civics in production of effective citizens is high practically seen to improve in many countries, especially, the civilized world.
-But its understanding and implementation decreases as someone moves towards developing countries.
-Today, it is observed and easy to hear comments of individuals on inefficiency of civics education to achieve the desired goals in Ethiopia.
-Moreover, the concern of schools in teaching and practice of civics education is not as hot issue as the years 1990's i.e. the time when the current government sized power.
-The aim of the study is to investigate to what extent civics training is being conducted in JCTE and stay reliable to shape children at primary schools.
-The students' knowledge on civics and ethical values was assessed and internalized only some of them practiced while trainees stay in the Jimma College of teachers' education.
-Although, few students and teachers responded negatively to the questionnaires and interview but majority of them confirmed the progress achieved in civics teaching.
-The result found confirms the vital role civics can play in teaching and curriculum revision.
-Respondents have indicated that the following possible solutions to causes of lower level of civic knowledge and practices.
-The need for continues training on civic and ethical education for student-teachers as far as maximum behavioral change achieved.
-The other method to be employed should be formation of civics club in colleges, so as to promote students participation.
-Finally, college instructors should arrange varied methods and resources to update their training styles.
+Civics education services as a tool to increase knowledge and participation of students in their 8 community.
+The role of civics in production of effective citizens is high practically seen to 9 improve in many countries, especially, the civilized world.
+But its understanding and 10 implementation decreases as someone moves towards developing countries.
+Today, it is 11 observed and easy to hear comments of individuals on inefficiency of civics education to 12 achieve the desired goals in Ethiopia.
+Moreover, the concern of schools in teaching and 13 practice of civics education is not as hot issue as the years 1990?s i.e. the time when the 14 current government sized power.
+The aim of the study is to investigate to what extent civics 15 training is being conducted in JCTE and stay reliable to shape children at primary schools.
+16 The students? knowledge on civics and ethical values was assessed and internalized only some 17 of them practiced while trainees stay in the Jimma College of teachers? education.
+Although, 18 few students and teachers responded negatively to the questionnaires and interview but 19 majority of them confirmed the progress achieved in civics teaching.
+The result found confirms 20 the vital role civics can play in teaching and curriculum revision.
+Respondents have indicated 21 that the following possible solutions to causes of lower level of civic knowledge and practices.
+22 The need for continues training on civic and ethical education for student-teachers as far as 23 maximum behavioral change achieved.
+The other method to be employed should be formation 24 of civics club in colleges, so as to promote students participation.
+Finally, college instructors 25 should arrange varied methods and resources to update their training styles.
+26 ducation is increasingly acknowledged as means for combating diverse societal problems.
+It is also widely attributed as preeminent in fostering attitudes, knowledge and skills of citizens (Birhanu, 2012, cited in, Gosa et al. (2014).
+The education system has a societal responsibility to produce good and responsible citizens, who understand, respect the constitution, democratic values and human rights; develop attitudes for research and community services; develop a sense of citizenship to participate in and contribute to the development of the community and the country ??BHRT, 2001).

-keywords: role, civics, ethical, education, .attitude, shaping.
+28 Index terms- role, civics, ethical, education, .attitude, shaping.